 Emerging artists have the odds stacked against them, but that hasn’t stopped a surge of initiatives by and for new Winnipeg artists from being created in recent years.

-Manitoba's capricious winters can be a fickle child — calm and cordial at times but fierce and erratic at others, throwing a flurry of tantrums and leaving a big mess to clean up.
+Manitoba's capricious winter can be a fickle child — calm and cordial at times but fierce and erratic at others, throwing a flurry of tantrums and leaving a big mess to clean up.

 April Aliermo spent the summer working with 70-year-old sound artist Christina Kubisch — and it changed the way she looks at the future.